rxymitchy/Web-Development/README.md

-Here's a clean and professional `README.md` based on the repo info and files you shared — focusing on your **Web Development basics project** with responsive designs, multimedia, and forms using HTML5, CSS, and JavaScript:

----

 # Web Development Basics — Responsive Website Designs

 This repository contains foundational web development projects showcasing responsive website design, multimedia integration, and form handling using **HTML5**, **CSS**, and **JavaScript**.